puppetlabs/puppet-docs/source/puppet/6.0/upgrade_major_agent.markdown

 The `puppet_agent` module does the following things for you:

 -   Enables the [Puppet Platform][] repository, if applicable.
--   Installs the latest version of the `puppet-agent` package, which replaces the installed versions of Puppet, [Facter][], [Hiera][], and [MCollective][].
+-   Installs the latest version of the `puppet-agent` package, which replaces the installed versions of Puppet, [Facter][], [Hiera][].
 -   Copies Puppet's SSL files to their new location.
 -   Copies your old `puppet.conf` to its [new location][moved], and cleans out old settings that we either removed in Puppet 4 or needed to revert to their default values.
--   Copies your MCollective server and client configuration files to their new locations, and adds [the new plugin path](/docs/mcollective/deploy/plugins.html) to the `libdir` setting.
--   Ensures the Puppet and MCollective services are running.
+-   Ensures the Puppet service is running.

 1. Install the module on Puppet servers.